araobp/myphotos/README.md

 Just deploy it to your salesforce platform by VSCode or SFDX CLI.

-Then create a user with "Salesforce Platform" license width "Standard Platform User" profile, then assign a permission sets "MyPhotos" to the user.
+Then create a user with "Salesforce Platform" license with "Standard Platform User" profile, then assign a permission sets "MyPhotos" to the user.

 That's it!